CambioML/pykoi-rlhf-finetuned-transformers/docs/data_collection_feedback.rst

-Chat UI & Feedback
+Collecting User Feedback via a Chat Interface
 ===================================

-pykoi allows you to easily launch an chat interface and collect feedback on your own language models:
+pykoi allows you to easily launch an chat interface and collect feedback on your own finetuned language models:

 .. code:: python